 Freeways fail to improve safety for the same reason they fail to reduce pollution: by encouraging people to drive further, drive more often and use other modes of transport less, they increase the overall level of traffic and hence people’s risk of being in a crash.
 A freeway might be safer than an arterial road if it carried the same amount of traffic, but of course the whole point of freeways is that they increase the amount of traffic – so any inherent safety benefits are cancelled out by growth in traffic volumes.

-Two other black spots in Victoria with a notorious reputation for crashes are Springvale Junction and Victoria Parade / Hoddle Street, with 112 and 61 fatalities respectively between 1999 and 2004.
+Two other black spots in Victoria with a notorious reputation for crashes are Springvale Junction and Victoria Parade / Hoddle Street, where 112 and 61 serious casualty crashes respectively were recorded between 1999 and 2004.
 These point to the second reason freeways don’t make the road system safer.
 Most people’s journeys don’t start or end on freeways, so people still have to navigate the arterial road network before they get onto the freeway and after they get off.
 As the huge volumes of traffic generated by the freeway spill out onto the arterial road network, they increase the number of crashes occuring on arterial roads.
 Hoddle Street is a black spot not because of any great design flaw with Hoddle Street, but because it is the principal access route to the Eastern Freeway.

 Trains, trams and buses are inherently safer than cars to travel in; statistics show that you are at least 10 times less likely to suffer a serious injury travelling by public transport than covering the same distance in a car.
 Freeway building, by encouraging a massive growth in car travel at the expense of public transport, exposes more people to higher risk and makes the transport system as a whole less safe.